-By controlling the voltage applied to the spray droplet as it is being atomized, some particles form an outer shell readily, while others develop their shell gradually resulting in a wet or tacky particle.
-As these two types of particles colloid, they bond forming an agglomerated particle.
-This results in a finished product with larger particles and fewer fines which flows freely.
+When voltage is precisely applied to the spray droplet as it is being atomized, some particles readily form an outer shell while others develop a shell gradually, resulting in a wet or tacky particle.
+As these two types of particles collide, they bond to form an agglomerated particle.
+This results in a free-flowing finished product with larger particles and fewer fines.